mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 ![Suspend GitOps Source Sync](/dkp/kommander/1.3/img/project-cd-gitops-source-sync-suspend.png)

 This lets you use kubectl, helm or whichever tool you need to resolve the issue.
-Once the issue is resolved you can **Resume** the auto sync to sync the updated contents of GitOps source to associated clusters:
+After the issue is resolved you can **Resume** the auto sync to sync the updated contents of GitOps source to associated clusters:

 ![Resume GitOps Source Sync](/dkp/kommander/1.3/img/project-cd-gitops-source-sync-resume.png)

 Similar to Suspend/Resume, you can also use **Delete** action to remove the GitOps source.
-Note that removing the GitOps source will result in removing all the manifests applied from the GitOps source.
+Note that removing the GitOps source results in removal of all the manifests applied from the GitOps source.

 It is possible to have more than one GitOps Source in your Project to deploy manifests from various sources.